BackofenLab/LocARNA_consensus_constraint/README.md

                 LocARNA FASTA input file with structure constraints used to generate the alignment

         -t S|FS, --type=S|FS
-                LocARNA structure constraint type to be used: (S)tructure constraint or (FS) = fixed structure constraint
+                LocARNA structure constraint type to be used: (S)tructure constraint or (FS) = fixed structure constraint.
+Default: S
+        -m (>0), --min=(>0)
+                Minimal number of similar constraints per position to be considered in consensus.
+Default: 2

 ```